 - It improves immunity to fight infections.

-- Astragalus is useful in cardiac patients.
+- Astragalus is useful for cardiac patients.
 It is demonstrated effective in angina pectoris.

-- Astragalus intake lowers risk of infections in nephrotic syndrome.
+- Astragalus intake lowers the risk of infections in nephrotic syndrome.
 It has a moderate diuretic action.

 - In diabetic nephropathy, Astragalus intake over a period of 2 to 6 weeks supports better kidney function.